Maritime tax schemes

 The Netherlands offers three fiscal schemes for the shipping industry: the tonnage tax scheme, the remittance reduction for maritime shipping, and random deprications for seagoing ships.
 It is essential to maintain these maritime fiscal schemes, this way it is possible to ensure that Dutch shipowners continue to manage their fleet in the Netherlands.
 These schemes are crucial for the Dutch shipping industry, Dutch seafarers, and the broader Dutch maritime sector.

-Fiscal schemes
+Fiscal regulations

-Tonnage regime
+Tonnage tax regime

-Random deprications
+Random deprecations

-Fiscal schemes
+Fiscal regulations

-Tonnage regime
+Tonnage tax regime

 The tonnage regime has been in place in the Netherlands since 1996.
 Since then, nearly all countries with a maritime sector have implemented a similar tonnage regime.

-The tonnage regime is a profit tax system specifically designed for maritime shipping.
+The tonnage tax regime is a profit tax system specifically designed for maritime shipping.
 Shipping companies and ship managers can choose to apply either the standard profit tax regime or the tonnage regime for a 10-year period.
 Coordination with the tax authorities is mandatory to apply for one of the profit tax systems.

 The aim of the scheme is threefold: